Skip to main content

 Overview

-Join colleagues from across Northwestern at Teaching-Line Faculty Mini-Retreats, a new quarterly gathering created in response to what teaching-line faculty told us they value most: community, meaningful conversations, and opportunities to learn from colleagues and experts on topics that directly impact their work.
+Join colleagues from across Northwestern at Teaching-Line Faculty Mini-Retreats, a new quarterly gathering created in response to what teaching-line faculty told us they value most: community, meaningful conversations, and opportunities to learn from colleagues and subject matter experts on topics that directly impact their work.
 This mini-retreat was intentionally designed with teaching-line faculty feedback and experiences at the center.

 Our first topic is grading, one of the most complex aspects of teaching.
 This two-hour mini-retreat offers two interactive 45-minute sessions: Searle Center Distinguished Fellows—recipients of the University Teaching Awards—will share practices they use in their courses, and members of Northwestern's Community for Ongoing Reflection in Education (CORE) will discuss how they have implemented alternative assessment across a range of disciplines.
 Between sessions, continue the conversation and share your own on-the-ground grading expertise with colleagues over a seasonal lunch.